 4. Identify the next action item

 Once you are done rewarding yourself, pick the next action item and move forward with it.
 It can be another small task or you can try to move forward with a challenging one.

 5. Forget perfectionism

 Throw the perfectionism out the door.
 You don’t have to be perfect.
-You don’t have to do your task perfect.
+You don’t have to do your task perfectly.
 And your decision just has to be perfect.

 6. Create a new belief system